noctonic/lua-tutorial/book/01/README.md

 # Primitives

+In this chapter we will discover the building blocks (primitives) of Lua.
+All of the higher level features will be made up of these pieces.

 ## Types
 There are eight basic types in Lua: nil, boolean, number, string, function, userdata, thread, and table.
 [types](./types.lua)